Phase-space analysis of large ODE systems using a low-dimensional conservation law: Introduction

 Although, classical population dynamics is a very well developed subject (see, e.g., Shonwinkler and Herod~2009; Begon et~al.~2006; Newman et~al. 2014), its main concern has traditionally been the growth of a single or at most of a few populations simultaneously.
 The question of dynamics of dispersing populations has led to the development of the metapopulation theory (e.g., Levin~1969; Eriksson et~al.~2014) that treats populations with spatially disjoint habitats as a single metapopulation, and reduces the mathematical description to a single ODE.
 Alternatively, it is sometimes advantageous to consider the space-time dynamics of all members of all populations simultaneously, perhaps, subdividing them in a few species as well.
 This leads to spatially-resolved PDE models, such as the Fischer equation (Fischer~1930), that have produced many valuable insights over the years (see, e.g., Edelstein-Keshet~2005).

-Studying multiple populations with large systems of ODE's or spatially-resolved PDE's does not always provide explicit answers to the pertaining questions.
-For example, in agriculture and ecology (e.g., Hautala and Hakoj{\"a}rvi~2011; Lin et~al.~2013; Xu et~al.~2014; Velazquez et~al.~2014), where the growth of an individual plant or species is typically described by a logistic or a reaction-type ODE, the actual question of interest or the measured data is often the histogram of plant or population sizes.
-Predicting the time-evolution of such a histogram is not a trivial problem, since not only the initial conditions but also the various parameters of the ODE may differ from plant to plant.
-Another complication arises if populations interact in some way, e.g., there may be a competition for a limited resource or migration of individuals from one population to another.
-Populations may also interact on a more esoteric level, e.g., their growth rates may depend on the distribution over the phase space.
+Mathematically, all problems under consideration in this paper represent large systems of coupled ODE's.
+We resort to the phase-space analysis for the following reasons.
+Firstly, studying multiple populations with large systems of ODE's or spatially-resolved PDE's does not always provide explicit answers to the pertaining questions.
+For example, in agriculture and ecology (e.g., Hautala and Hakoj{\"a}rvi~2011; Lin et~al.~2013; Xu et~al.~2014; Velazquez et~al.~2014), where the growth of an individual plant or species is typically described by a logistic or a reaction-type ODE, the actual question of interest or the measured data is often the histogram/distribution of plant or population sizes.
+Such a distribution is then typically obtained with a Monte-Carlo simulation, where the individual ODE's are solved over a set of points in the range of their parameters.
+It is a well-known fact that the choice of these points (sampling) may significantly influence the quality of the prediction of the corresponding distribution function.
+Secondly, although the phase-space formulation results in a PDE rather than ODE, we show that many practically interesting systems of ODE's feature special types of coupling corresponding to low-dimensional phase-space problems, where the solution is simple to obtain.

-Histograms or their continuous analogue -- phase-space distributions -- are typically associated with random variables and stochastic processes and are less common in deterministic setting.
-Nonetheless, the temporal evolution of such deterministic distribution functions may be useful in the analysis of biological data, since it may help to distinguish deterministic causal effects from stochastic phenomena and random correlations.
-There is nothing new in the phase-space analysis of deterministic dynamics as such.
-In fact, it is often performed on the level of single trajectories (phase-space curves), e.g., the predator-prey system (see, e.g., Edelstein-Keshet~2005).
-The novelty of the present contribution is in the systematic extension of these ideas from single trajectories to distributions over the phase space.
+To avoid further confusion we mention that the term `dimension' refers here to the dimension of the underlying manifold (number of phase-space variables) not the dimension of the phase space itself.
+Formally, the phase space is infinite-dimensional in our formulation, since the state of the system at any given time is represented by a continuous function of phase-space variables, not just one point as with the usual dynamical systems described by a few ODE's, such as the predator-prey system (see, e.g., Edelstein-Keshet~2005).